lidofinance/lido-oracle/README.md

 ## Run the oracle

 1. By default, the oracle runs in dry mode.
 This means it will not send any transactions to the Ethereum network.
-To check that the oracle works correctly before running it in production mode, set the `MEMBER_PRIV_KEY` environment variable:
+To run it in production mode, set the `MEMBER_PRIV_KEY` environment variable:
    ```
    MEMBER_PRIV_KEY={value}
    ```